Welcome to Holy Week at St. John in the Wilderness

 “My soul is deeply grieved, even to death; remain here, and stay awake with me.”

 Three times Jesus prayed.
 Three times Jesus said to his disciples, "Stay awake with me."
 Three times he found them asleep.
 The Gethsemane Watch is a vigil during which we, as disciples of Jesus, step into the story of his final hours and do something that the Twelve could not do: we stay awake for one hour and we pray.

 Beginning at the end of the Maundy Thursday service and running until the clergy gather for Morning Prayer at sunrise on Good Friday, you are invited to sign up for an hour of prayer in the church.

-Come by the church at your convenience for time in silent prayer before the Cross, this instrument of shameful death that has become for us the means of life.
+Spend time in prayer before the Cross, this instrument of shameful death that is for us the means of life.

-Gather in the church.
-Bring flowers to share in the flowering of the cross.
+Gather in the church and bring flowers to share in the flowering of the cross.